 II.
-The principal degrees that may be awarded under this Regulation are those of Ph.D.
+The degrees that may be awarded under this Regulation are those of Ph.D.
 (Doctor of Philosophy in Theology or Church Music), Th.D.
 (Doctor of Theology), Ed.D.
-(Doctor of Laws), D.Can.L.
-(Doctor of Canon Law), D.Mus.
-(Doctor of Music) and D.Sc.
-(Doctor of Science).
-There is also provision for any other degree so designated by the Senate to be awarded under this Regulation.
+(Doctor of Education in Christian Education), and D.D.
+(Doctor of Divinity).
+There is also provision for the D.S.M.
+(Doctor of Sacred Music) to be awarded under this Regulation.

 III.
 Candidates for the degree of Ph.D. in Theology or Church Music by publication shall be required to meet the same standards of award as candidates for the Ph.D. in Theology or Church Music by dissertation (see Regulation 3 – Research Degree Examinations).
 The standard expected for the Th.D., Ed.D. and D.S.M. is comparable.

 IV.
-Candidates for a higher doctorate (D.Litt., LL.D., D.Sc. etc.) shall be required to meet a standard substantially higher than that expected for a Ph.D.
+Candidates for the higher doctorate of Doctor of Divinity (D.D.) shall be required to meet a standard substantially higher than that expected for a Ph.D.
 The work submitted should represent a significant, substantial and long-term contribution to the development of knowledge within a specific discipline, demonstrating that the candidate is a recognised authority in the relevant field of study.

 3. Eligibility for award

 V. A candidate wishing to submit for a degree by published work must fulfil at least one of the following criteria:

 (a) be a graduate of the University of at least 7 years’ standing

 (b) hold a Master’s degree of the University of at least 6 years’ standing

 (c) hold a Doctorate degree of the University of at least 5 years’ standing